pegasystems/pega-helm-charts/charts/pega/README.md

       fsGroup: FS_GROUP
 ```

-Starting from Kubernetes 1.29 version, kubernetes allows to set OS kernel level setting `net.ipv4.tcp_keepalive_time` using standard sysctls command.
+Starting in Kubernetes version 1.29, you can configure the OS Kernel level setting net.ipv4.tcp_keepalive_time using standard sysctls command.
-Please refer below example and if needed, provide the value in seconds as per the cloud provider TCP connections timeout settings.
+The following code provides an example configuration.
+If needed, provide the value in seconds as per the cloud provider TCP connections timeout settings.

 Example: